dariushghasemi/kidneyInCHRIS/README.md

 4. Mapping phenotype to genotypes via GWAS
 5. Comparing replicated variants effect magnitude with discovery studies
 6. Comparing the 147 CKDGen Loci in CHRIS
-7. Excluding batch effects using transformation
+7. Excluding batch effects from the health traits using transformation
+8. Extracting dosage level of the replicated SNPs from VCF file
-8. Phenome-wide mediation analysis
+9. Phenome-wide mediation analysis
-9. Kidney interaction with Thyroid function
+10. Kidney interaction with Thyroid function
-10. Sensitivity Analyses
+11. Sensitivity Analyses
-11. Interrogating 163 replicated SNPs in Phenoscanner
+12. Interrogating 163 replicated SNPs in Phenoscanner